 Just west of the city centre, next to the Eem river you simply must visit this boldly designed museum that hosts big exhibits dedicated to contemporary themes and artists.
 The café is very popular, but there are more lovely options close by.

-This museum is located in one of the most beautiful historical buildings in Amersfoort, with lovely gables and red and white painted shutters.
-The history of the city is told through the paintings of Jacob van Campen and Matthias Withoos, the industrial developments along the Eem river and the stories of the Belgian refugees who lived in Amersfoort during the Great War.
+This museum is located in one of the most beautiful historical buildings in Amersfoort The Netherlands, with lovely gables and red and white painted shutters.
+Amersfoort’s city history is told through the paintings of Jacob van Campen and Matthias Withoos, the industrial developments along the Eem river and the stories of the Belgian refugees who lived in Amersfoort during the Great War.

 Beach on the Eem

 The area around Eems harbour used to be a pretty heavy industrial area until a decade or so ago.
 But recently it has been restored to a new neighbourhood for living, working and shopping.
 And, along the river Eem there is now a beach.
 Called ‘Zandfoort along the Eem’ (after one of Holland’s most popular beach towns).
 It’s a great place to dig your heels into the sand and order a cool drink in summer.